stephendolan/site/src/_writing/2023-08-17-repeating-projects-in-omnifocus.md

 {% assign dateString = resource.data.date | date: "%Y-%m-%d" %}
 {% assign assetPath = "/images/writing/" | append: dateString %}

-## Managing Recurring Tasks in OmniFocus
+## Managing recurring projects in OmniFocus

 Recurring tasks are pretty straightforward in OmniFocus.
 But what's the best way to set up a project (something that takes multiple steps to complete) that repeats?
 Things like: